docsastests/docsastests.github.io/_posts/2024-02-13-validate-scripts-with-doc-detective.md

 ## The setup

-In the UI validation tutorial, validated a procedure for searching for American Shorthair kittens on Google, but if you look at all the steps involved, a lot was going on:
+In the UI validation tutorial, we validated a procedure for searching for American Shorthair kittens on Google, but if you look at all the steps involved, a lot was going on:

 1. Install Doc Detective.
 2. Save the procedure as a Markdown file.